bmaunde/guidelines/erp-magento-integration-guide.md

 - the data structures will form part of the data node in the request body

 ### Outbound Data
-This section covers data that is to be replicated from backend systems to Magento
+This section covers data that is to be replicated from backend systems to Magento.
+This mainly consists of master data and the objects are:

+ - Customers
+ - Consumers
+ - Products/Services
+ - Pricing

 #### Customers
 This relates to the customer who will buy the products and services in Magento.